lucid2713/works/_posts/2018-04-14-ensemble-of-e-waste-and-cello.markdown

 ---
 layout: post
-title: Ensemble of Robot and Cello
+title: Ensemble of E-waste and Cello
 ---

-Ensemble of Robot and Cello, Performance, 2018
+Ensemble of E-waste and Cello, Performance, 2018

 ***

 <br/>

-<i><b>Work in progress.</b> Will be developed for 'On Shaky Ground' festival, 8-10, June, 2018.</i>
+<i><b>Work in progress.</b> Will be developed for 'Shaky Ground' festival, 8-10, June, 2018.</i>

-Performance in collaboration with Lucija(cellist), composed of interactive e-waste robot and analog circuit synthesizer.
+Performance in collaboration with Lucija(cellist), composed of interactive e-waste and analog circuit synthesizer.

 <br/>
 <div>